Whitmer: No golf, can returns in shutdown; laundromats OK

 LANSING, Mich.
 (AP) — Michigan Gov. Gretchen Whitmer said Thursday that golf course workers should abide by her stay-at-home order except to help conduct minimum operations that do not include serving the public.

-The guidance effectively means people cannot golf at courses during the three-week shutdown.
-It was the latest to businesses and operations looking for clarity related to the measure that took effect this week.
+The guidance effectively means people cannot play at courses during the three-week coronavirus shutdown.
+It was the latest declaration to businesses and operations looking for clarity related to the measure that took effect this week amid the COVID-19 crisis.

+It had not been clear if Whitmer's order applied to golf courses.

-Whitmer's office also said bottle returns are off limits, though they are in grocery and convenience stores that remain open.
+Whitmer's office also said 10-cent bottle returns are temporarily off limits, even if they are in grocery and convenience stores that remain open.

 Laundromat and coin-laundry employees are allowed to work, according to an updated question-and-answer memo on the state website.